Incorporating Fixed-Pole Information in the Data-Driven Least Squares Realization Problem: Numerical Examples

 For the S-GOR technique, the MEP has $\num{6466}$ solutions, out of which only a small subset is real-valued, while the FP-GOR technique requires solving a univariate problem that has only $\num{37}$ solutions.
-The standard approach is computationally much more expensive than the fixed pole approach.
+The standard approach is computationally much more expensive than the fixed-pole approach.

-It is clear from \cref{fig:statistics:costvalues} that the misfits of the S-GOR approach are consistently lower than the ones obtained using the FP-GOR approach.
-This is as expected since the former is guaranteed to reach the global minimum of the standard least squares realization problem~\eqref{eq:fulloptimizationproblem}, which is a lower-bound for the fixed pole least squares realization problem~\eqref{eq:fixedpolesoptimizationproblem}.
+It is clear from \cref{fig:statistics:costvalues} that the misfits $\Vert \y^{(i)} - \yhat^{(i)}\Vert_2^2$, $i = 1, 2, \ldots, \statexpmm$, of the S-GOR approach are consistently lower than the ones obtained by using the FP-GOR approach.
+This is as expected since the former is guaranteed to reach the global minimum of the standard least squares realization problem~\eqref{eq:fulloptimizationproblem}, which is a lower-bound for the fixed-pole least squares realization problem~\eqref{eq:fixedpolesoptimizationproblem}.
 Indeed, fixing the poles $\pole[1,2]$ reduces the degrees of freedom.
+For this specific problem setup, the estimated $\estpole[3]$ appear typically closer to the actual $\pole[3] = -0.75$ with S-GOR than with FP-GOR.
+This occurs because S-GOR can distribute noise influence across all three poles, while FP-GOR has to concentrate it only in $\estpole[3]$.

-In practice, however, we are interested more in minimizing the difference to the true output data $\norm{\ytrue - \yhat}_2^2$ than the misfit $\norm{\y - \yhat}_2^2$. \cref{fig:statistics:truecostvalues} indicates that the model-compliant output data $\yhat$ obtained using FP-GOR are significantly closer to the noise-free output data $\ytrue$ than the model-compliant output data obtained using S-GOR.
-Incorporating \textit{a priori} information about the pole pair $\pole[1,2]$ enhances the model's ability to distinguish signal from noise, thereby improving estimation accuracy. \end{example}
+However, in practice, minimizing the difference to the exact output data, $\Vert\ytrue - \yhat^{(i)}\Vert_2^2$, is more valuable than the misfit, $\Vert\y^{(i)} - \yhat^{(i)}\Vert_2^2$, though the former can only be verified when the exact output data is available. \cref{fig:statistics:exactvalues} indicates that the model-compliant output data $\yhat^{(i)}$ obtained by using the FP-GOR technique are significantly closer to the noise-free output data $\ytrue$ than with the S-GOR technique.
+Incorporating \textit{a priori} information about the pole pair $\pole[1,2]$ enhances the model's ability to distinguish signal from noise, thereby improving estimation accuracy.

+Moreover, the cross-validation analysis in \cref{fig:statistics:crossvalidation} demonstrates that S-GOR overfits to the noise of individual output data sequences, while the \textit{a priori} information in FP-GOR generalizes better across the different realizations; its model-compliant output data $\yhat^{(i)}$ align better with the other $\y^{(j)}$ output data sequences ($i \neq j$). \end{example}